 - Read more about the MOSAiC mission here.

-The German research aircrafts Polar 5 and Polar 6 will be operated to complement the measurements at the central MOSAiC site.
-A landing strip will be built especially for these research planes and for resupply flights in spring 2020.
+The German research aircrafts Polar 5 and Polar 6 were employed to complement the measurements at the central MOSAiC site.

-Research and supply cruises by icebreakers from MOSAiC partners will provide support for the AWI research vessel Polarstern.
-They will further extend the geographical coverage of the observations and will link the measurements to the larger scales of the Arctic climate system and explore global feedbacks.
+Research and supply cruises by icebreakers and research ships from MOSAiC partners provided support for the AWI research vessel Polarstern.
+They further extended the geographical coverage of the observations and linked the measurements to the larger scales of the Arctic climate system and explored global feedbacks.

-In addition, helicopters will be employed.
-Fuel depots for long-range helicopters have been set up on Bolshevik Island to broaden the spectrum of response options to potential emergency situations during the expedition.
+In addition, helicopters were employed.
+Fuel depots for long-range helicopters were set up on Bolshevik Island to broaden the spectrum of response options to potential emergency situations during the expedition.